VhanTakishima/Vite-StackBlitz-Profile/README.md

 10/9 getting in depth with Git and Github commands -- I was used to stackblitz with so much automatic straight commit and push funtionality -- I need to standarize my process that's why I'm getting the basics of GitHub and Git -- so far I encounters so minimal errors on the precess, which is good

 11/11 i've been trying sass for these past few days after ther brgy. election, my script for themes and animation on navilst is not working now. up until this point I can't diagnose what was the problem. maybe when im saving my scss? or maybe because continious yung pag modify ni sass sa css?
 IM STRESSED OUT ilang araw na  to pero di ko padin ma fix.
 If you're reading this help me

+12/12 After sometime and some push of my friends, I finally get back to my battle station.
+Also fixed theme selector. after doing some research for 1 and a half day.
+Kaya naman palang pag haluin ang SCSS at JS. planning to add a page for my codepen.io creations.